Credit:

 Baffle box construction helps keep fill well distributed, and is thought to make blankets more uniformly warm.

 With baffle-box construction, the puffy integrity of a fluff-filled comforter is preserved with narrow strips of fabric sewn inside the comforter perpendicular to the outer fabric.
 The fabric creates a grid that separates the fill into three-dimensional square compartments.
-These "baffle boxes" help keep the fill evenly distributed throughout the comforter so all the filling doesn't migrate to one side or area.
+These "baffle boxes" help keep the fill evenly distributed throughout the comforter so it doesn't migrate to one side or area.

-Because the box construction adds more dimension, these comforters are loftier and generally warmer than ones made with sewn-through construction.
-However, they also tend to be pricier than other comforters because of their complexity.
+Because the box construction adds more dimension, these comforters are loftier and generally warmer than those made with sewn-through construction.
+However, they tend to be pricier than other comforters due to their complexity.

 Sewn-through construction is when stitching is “sewn through” the comforter to create borders that hold the fill into place.
-Like baffle boxes, sewn-through construction helps keep the contents evenly distributed.
+Like baffle boxes, sewn-through construction helps evenly distribute the contents.

 Sewn-through comforters are often less expensive compared to baffle-box comforters, but they are often less warm.
 The stitching cuts through the fill, pushing it off to either side of the seams.
-The decreased loft around the seams can create cool areas in those places.
-This type of construction may be preferable for someone that sleeps hot.
+The reduced loft around the seams can create cool spots there.
+This type of construction may be preferable for someone who sleeps hot.

 Types of Fill